illusive-man/converter/README.md

 Actually almost all so called "universal converters" are working wrong for complex languages like Russian.

 And well known "Number Words" script doesn't support PHP 7.0+.
 This one does.

-Currently convert only to Russian.
+Currently uses only Russian wording.

 Usage:

-1. Procedural approach:
-Put data.json, test.php and Num2Txt_Converter.php to your WebDir and run test.php.
+`Put data.json, converter.php and bigtest.php to your WebDir and run thу latter.`

-2. Class approach:
-Put data.json and converter.php to your WebDir and run converter.php on your server.